cmvandrevala/more-than-equations/content/Computer Science/Labs/Well That's Just Prime.md

 17 = 17
 $$

-Note that we do not include the number one.
+Note that we do not include the number one in the list of prime factors for a number.

 ## 🎯 Problem Statement

-Write a function that calculates the prime factors of a given number, along with corresponding tests to ensure that the function works as expected.
+Write a function / method that calculates the prime factors of a given number, along with corresponding tests to ensure that it works as expected.
+Your function should return an `ArrayList` of integers.

 ## ✅ Acceptance Criteria

-* You get to decide the arguments and outputs of the prime factors function.
-For example, will you output a string of numbers?
-A list?
-Something else entirely?
+* If the user enters an integer less than or equal to one, the function / method should return an empty `ArrayList`.
-* If the user enters a number less than or equal to one, the function should return `null`.
+* If the user enters an integer greater than one, the function / method should return a list of prime factors for that number.
 * You cannot use any pre-built library functions to calculate the prime factors.
 You must implement a solution from scratch.

 ## 📋 Dev Notes